What is Medicaid?

 If you received a letter to reapply for Medicaid (or if you think it’s time for you to do so), here are ways to renew your coverage.

 - Our consumer support center offers assistance Monday - Friday, 8:30am - 4:30pm.
 Call us at 410-500-4710.

-- Visit one of our office locations or one of our many enrollment sites.
+- Visit one of our office locations.

 *There are different renewal instructions (PDF) for people who are 65 or older and who aren’t a parent or caretaker relative of a minor child, or for people who are blind, disabled, living in a nursing facility or are a current foster child.

 I am an undocumented immigrant but my household members would like to enroll in coverage.
 How does my immigration status affect my household’s eligibility?

 We know that many immigrant families are of “mixed status,” with members having different immigration and citizenship statuses.
 Some families may have members who can’t buy health insurance through Maryland Health Connection, alongside other family members who are eligible to use Maryland Health Connection, like lawfully present immigrants.
 Click here for Maryland Health Connection's guide on Eligibility and Enrollment Information for Immigrant Families.